apache/mesos/docs/getting-started.md

     # Install libraries.
     $ brew install wget git autoconf automake libtool subversion maven

+When compiling on macOS 10.12, the following is needed:

+    # There is an incompatiblity with the system installed svn and apr headers.
+    # We need the svn and apr headers from a brew installation of subversion.
+    # You may need to unlink the existing version os subversion installed via
+    # brew in order to configure correctly.
+    $ brew unlink subversion # (If already installed)
+    $ brew install subversion

+    # When configuring, the svn and apr headers from brew will be automatically
+    # detected, so no need to explicitly point to them.
+Also,
+    # `-Wno-deprecated-declarations` is needed to suppress warnings.
+    $ ../configure CXXFLAGS=-Wno-deprecated-declarations

+    # Lastly, you may encounter the following error when the libprocess tests run:
+    $ ./libprocess-tests
+    Failed to obtain the IP address for '<hostname>'; the DNS service may not be able to resolve it: nodename nor servname provided, or not known

+    # If so, turn on 'Remote Login' within System Preferences > Sharing to resolve the issue.

 *NOTE: When upgrading from Yosemite to El Capitan, make sure to rerun `xcode-select --install` after the upgrade.*